-The pain can be mild or so severe that a person with sciatica may have trouble standing, sitting, or even sleeping.
-There is a range of treatments for sciatica, including many stretches that may help to ease the pain.
+The pain can be mild or so severe that a person may have trouble standing, sitting, or even sleeping.
+A range of treatments is available for sciatica, including stretches that may help ease the pain.

-This nerve is the longest nerve in the body and provides sensation to the outer leg and foot.
+This nerve is the longest nerve in the body, and it provides sensation to the outer leg and foot.

-Some people that have sciatica describe the pain as shooting, sharp, or burning.
-They may experience weakness in the affected leg.
-The pain may worsen with sudden movements, such as coughing.
+Some people who have sciatica describe the pain as shooting, sharp, or burning.
+They may experience weakness in the affected leg, and the pain may worsen with sudden movements, such as coughing.

 Certain stretches may provide some relief for people experiencing sciatica-related pain.

-Anecdotally, most people with sciatica do find stretching helps relieve pain.
-However, people with sciatica should speak to a doctor before doing any sciatica stretches to avoid further injury.
+Anecdotally, most people with sciatica do find that stretching helps relieve pain.
+However, anyone with this symptom should speak with a doctor before doing any stretching exercises to avoid further injury.

 A doctor or physical therapist may recommend that people perform several of these stretches each day:

 - seated hip stretch

 - groin and long adductor muscle stretch

 The following simple exercises can help provide pain relief by decreasing muscle tension, decreasing compression on the sciatic nerve, addressing core stability, and improving a person’s posture.
 A person should do each exercise within a range that is pain-free and stop immediately if they experience any pain.